olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 NOTE:
 1. Pull notification instead of Push "update".
 "Node blablabla changed on cluster.
 Pull?"
+=> This behaviour is correct.
+Whether Pull or Push notifications may be shown, both being correct.
+Which one of the 2 appears depends on the `resourceVersion` property of the kubernetes resource.
+Push is shown if the `resourceVersion` property of the resource in your editor is >= than the one of the resource on the cluster.
+Inversely a Pull notification is shown if the cluster has a newer `resourceversion` than the one in your editor.

+I'll change the testing document accordingly

 **Can push resource even if current namespace is different**